Geoff Rabone: Cricket career

 Geoff Rabone played for Wellington from 1940–41 to 1950–51 and for Auckland from 1951–52 to 1959–60 as a dour right-handed batsman and as a right-arm off-break bowler who bowled the occasional leg-break too.

 After Second World War service as a Lancaster bomber pilot, Rabone had played only six first-class matches before being selected for 1949 New Zealand touring side to England.
 In a team of strokemakers headed by Martin Donnelly and Bert Sutcliffe, Rabone's normal batting style gave solidity to New Zealand's middle order.
 He played in all four Tests of the summer, making 148 runs but with a highest score of just 39.

 His maiden century made an unbeaten 120 against Nottinghamshire, opening the innings and batting for 340 minutes in a total of 329 for four declared.
 On the tour as a whole, he made 1,021 runs at an average of 32.93.
 His bowling proved expensive in English conditions, and he took 50 wickets, but at an average of 35.70.
 In the Tests, he took only four wickets.

-In his next Test series, when the West Indies visited New Zealand in 1951–52, Rabone continued to be used primarily as a defensive batsman, taking 178 minutes to acore 37 as an opener, and then 83 minutes to score just nine in the middle order.
+In his next Test series, when the West Indies visited New Zealand in 1951–52, Rabone continued to be used primarily as a defensive batsman, taking 178 minutes to score 37 as an opener, and then 83 minutes to score just nine in the middle order.
 And the following year, playing just one match when South Africa toured New Zealand, he took 215 minutes to score 29.